AlexsLemonade/OpenPBTA-analysis/analyses/immune-deconv/README.md

 ### Method selection

+We use two methods: xCell and quanTIseq.

-We chose xCell as the method of choice because it:
+We chose xCell because it:
 1) is the most comprehensive deconvolution method and is able to deconvolute the maximum number of immune and non-immune cell types
 2) is highly robust against background predictions and
 3) can reliably identify the presence of immune cells at low abundances (0-1% infiltration depending on the immune cell type).